 Cornell Women’s Network: This partnership between Cornell Career Services and the Office of Alumni Affairs supports networking opportunities for women who are Cornell students or alumni.
 Join the Cornell Women’s Network LinkedIn Group or attend a networking event in order to meet alumni and ask questions about career options and life after Cornell.

 Cornell University Graduate School Fellowship Information: There are approximately 390 different external fellowship programs that are available to support and promote women graduate students.
 Our women graduate students and postdoctoral scholars may be eligible for this support (type demographic “women” for more information).

 Diversity Programs in Engineering (DPE): The College of Engineering is committed to a global view of diversity, which is an important element in ensuring that teaching remains connected to real-world problems, research remains relevant and cutting-edge, and social composition includes a variety of voices, thoughts, ideas, and opinions.
 Through programming, mentoring, and community events, the DPE welcomes your participation.

 Students with Families: The Graduate School recognizes that some of our students may arrive in Ithaca accompanied by their partners and/or children.
 Our Students with Families website provides information and resources for expectant students, students with children, and students with partners.

-Association for Women in Science (AWIS): Members receive access to dynamic online platform that offers a multitude of tools and resources to navigate challenges of the STEM workplace, communication, calendar of event, member directory, national advocacy initiatives and trends, fellowship and leadership development, and awards.
+Association for Women in Science (AWIS): Members receive access to a dynamic online platform that offers a multitude of tools and resources to navigate challenges of the STEM workplace, communication, calendar of events, member directory, national advocacy initiatives and trends, fellowship and leadership development, and awards.